Content: Behavior Based Coaching, Change, behavioral change

 Personality traits and leadership traits are difficult to measure.
 How can we measure traits such as honesty, integrity, loyalty, or diligence?
 To measure traits, researchers relied on constructs which lacked reliability and, given differing definitions, also lacked validity.
 Today, researchers have turned to an examination of leader behaviors.
 With behaviors, researchers could rely on empirical evidence.
 Behaviors, contrary to traits, can be observed, assessed and measured.

 All learning leads to nothing when people don’t change their thoughts and actions (read: behavior).
 21st Century, professional coaching is an integrative approach founded on the behavioral sciences.
-Today, a coaching model must encapsulate personal development, beliefs, values, attitudes, emotions, motivation levels and adult and social learning, as well as personal and organizational dynamics and defenses.
+Today, a coaching model must encapsulate emotions, beliefs, values, attitudes and motivation levels.
+See: Behavioral Coaching Institute's Neuro-Self-Transformation

-Principles of behavior based coaching ('behavior' derived from the term 'behavioral' sciences and not the limiting theory of behaviorism or behavioral psychology) have developed over recent years from the fields of evidence based psychology and validated and proven organizational change principles (See: 'Behavioral Coaching' by Zeus and Skiffington).
+Principles of behavior based coaching ('behavior' derived from the term 'behavioral' sciences and not the limiting theory of behaviorism or behavioral psychology) have developed over recent years from the fields of evidence based psychology, neuroscience and validated and proven organizational change principles.

 Coaching at Work: Generally the reasons for seeking out a coach are linked to the desire for change at one or more of three levels.
 For example, there may be issues around: